-The Policy Associate works closely with the Director of Policy and Advocacy and other Associates to implement our advocacy campaigns by tracking policy issues and working with coalition partners.
+The Policy Associate works closely with the Communications and Outreach Director and other Associates to implement our advocacy campaigns by tracking policy issues and working with coalition partners.
 This position includes a wide range of research, writing, outreach, lobbying, and education.
 This role can be flexible and grow to fit the Associate's evolving interests, skills, and career goals.

 - Attending coalition meetings with leaders from allied organizations

 - Drafting summary memos to senior leadership as needed